 If you have any questions about our Service Animal Policy, or other accessible-related matters, please contact our Visitor Services staff at 718.549.3200 x326.

-Enjoy your visit, and please do not hesitate to communicate any special needs you may have to staff at the Front Gate or Perkins Visitor Center.
+Enjoy your visit, and please do not hesitate to communicate any special needs you may have to staff at the Front Entrance or Perkins Visitor Center.